Last Updated on 22 November 2021 by Georgie Price

-In this blog, we will discuss phishing (unfortunately not the fun kind), exploring the different types of attacks, how to identify them, and how to deal with them.
-Did you know that over 80% of cyber attacks are related to phishing?
+In our guide to phishing, we will discuss phishing (unfortunately not the fun kind), exploring the different types of attacks, how to identify them, and how to deal with them.
+Did you know that over 80% of cyber-attacks are related to phishing?

 What is phishing?